How to Read and Use Hypothesis Annotations

 Overview

-This anthology uses Hypothesis to provide contextual notes, interpretive insights, definitions, and digital editorial commentary directly alongside the poems.
-Hypothesis allows readers to engage with the poems in a dynamic, layered way.
-This page explains how to view, navigate, and interpret the annotations that appear throughout the anthology.
+This anthology uses Hypothesis to provide contextual notes, interpretive insights, definitions, and editorial commentary directly alongside the poems.
+These annotations create a layered reading experience, allowing readers to move between the poem and its scholarly apparatus.
+This page explains how to view, navigate, and use the annotations that appear throughout the anthology.

 Where Annotations Come From